 After upgrading between certain combinations of MySQL versions, you might see error messages about missing or mismatching definitions for system tables.
 Use the mysql_upgrade command as directed in the upgrade instructions to correct such issues.
 See mysql_upgrade — Check and Upgrade MySQL Tables for instructions on this command.

 Restoring a database to an older MySQL version (i.e., server downgrading) is only supported when the original and the final versions are in the same release series (e.g. going from 5.5.30 to 5.5.29).
 Downgrading to a lower series (e.g. from 5.6.33 to 5.5.33) might cause server crashes or data corruption.

-Back up data on the MySQL 5.5 server.
+Back up the data on the MySQL 5.5 server.

-Restart the old MySQL 5.5 server, using the data directory of the new MySQL 5.6 server as its own data directory.
+Restart the MySQL 5.5 server, using the intended data directory for the MySQL 5.6 server as its own data directory.